Bernese Mountain Dog Grooming Guide

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Bernese Mountain Dogs have particular requirements based on their large size, heavy shedding level, and genetic predispositions to cancer and hip dysplasia.
+Three variables drive daily care for Bernese Mountain Dogs: their large size, their heavy shedding level, and their breed-associated risk of cancer and hip dysplasia.

 Nail Care